hassio-addons/addon-plex/README.md

 http://hassio.local:32400,http://192.168.1.88:32400,http://mydomain.duckdns.org:32400
 ```

-## AirSonos add-on conflicts
+## Port 1900 add-on conflicts

 Plex Media server uses port `1900` for access to the Plex DLNA Server.
 This port
-is also used by the AirSonos add-on.
+is also used by multiple other add-ons, like the AirSonos and UniFi add-ons.

 In case they conflict, the Plex Media Server add-on will fail to start.
 The following error message is shown in the Hass.io system log: